mojaloop/mojaloop-specification/documents/API Definition v1.0.md

 #### 5.1.5.2 Tax on FSP Internal Fee

 FSPs could be taxed on FSP internal fees that they receive from the transactions; for example, Payer fees to Payer FSP or Payee fees to Payee FSP.
-This tax should be handled internally within the FSP and collected by the FSPs because they receive a fee.
+This tax should be handled internally within the FSPs and collected by the FSPs because they receive the fees.

 #### 5.1.5.3 Tax on Amount (Consumption tax)